anasdove2020/Materials/SOLID.md

 # SOLID

-A set of 5 design principles in OOP to help use write clean, flexible, and maintainable code.
+A set of 5 design principles in OOP to help us write clean, flexible, and maintainable code.

 ## Single Responsibility Principle